conuko/guest-and-chat-book/README.md

 3. `DATABASE_URL` is the connection string to your database.
 Just use `DATABASE_URL=mysql://root:password@localhost:3306/testdb` for now.
 4. For authentication paste your Discord client ID and secret in `DISCORD_CLIENT_ID` and `DISCORD_CLIENT_SECRET` (same goes for GitHub).
 You can get these from the [Discord Developer Portal](https://discord.com/developers/applications).
 5. Run `npm run docker:up` to start the database.
-6. Run `npx prisma db push` to push the schema to your database.
+6. Run `npx prisma db push` to push the schema to your database and generate the TypeScript types for the Prisma Client based on your schema.
+Make sure to [restart the TS Server](https://tinytip.co/tips/vscode-restart-ts/) after this step so that it can detect the generated types.
 7. Run `npm run db:seed` to seed the database (OPTIONAL).
 8. Run `npm run dev` to start the development server.
 9. Install and run Stripe by following [Stripe Local Setup](#stripe-local-setup) below (OPTIONAL).